jduffield65/coppafish/docs/config.md

 * **dye_camera_laser**: *maybe_file*.

-	csv file giving the approximate raw intensity for each dye with each camera/laser combination. if not set, the *dye_camera_laser_raw_intensity.csv* file in the project will be used.
+	csv file giving the approximate raw intensity for each dye with each camera/laser combination.
+If not set, the file *iss/setup/dye_camera_laser_raw_intensity.csv* file will be used.

 	Default: `None`